-Prerequisite: A minimum grade of 'C' in DBA 240B Note: May not be taken for Pass/No Pass grading
+Prerequisite: A minimum grade of 'C' in DBA 240B

 Intermediate level skills are applied as members of the on-air crew and production team, producing TV News and Sports broadcasts.
 Students will produce the College's various live newscasts and sportscasts for airing on cable television, participating in a variety of TV broadcast roles.